 RIP Lynx (2007 -2012).
 I miss you so much.

 Back to dragonqueen - eternally free and forever untamed - insomniac extraordinaire - proprietrix of a bullwhip, badger button and (partly) of a thoroughly used sub with a purple collar.
-Acting Boss, soon to be a real one.'s Personal Space Home
+Soon to be Boss's Personal Space Home